-Lawrence A. Kudlow is Director of the National Economic Council in the White House and a Founding Member of the Board of Advisors for the Independent Institute.
+Lawrence A. Kudlow is the host of Kudlow on the Fox Business Network and the Larry Kudlow Show on 77WABC Radio, former Assistant to the President for Economic Policy and Director of the National Economic Council in the White House, and a Founding Member of the Board of Advisors for the Independent Institute.
 He received his B.S. in history from the University of Rochester where he was a star on the tennis team.
 He subsequently studied at Princeton University's Woodrow Wilson School of Public and International Affairs.

-He is author of the books, American Abundance: The New Economic & Moral Prosperity, Bullish On Bush: How George Bush's Ownership Society Will Make America Stronge, and Tide: Why Tax Cuts Are the Key to Prosperity and Freedom.
+He is author of the books, American Abundance: The New Economic & Moral Prosperity, Bullish On Bush: How George Bush's Ownership Society Will Make America Stronge, JFK and the Reagan Revolution: A Secret History of American Prosperity, and Tide: Why Tax Cuts Are the Key to Prosperity and Freedom.

 He is the recipient of the Bishops Humanitarian Award from the Catholic Charities of Brooklyn and Queens, the New York Police Department Holy Name Societys Lifetime Achievement Award, and the Ambassadors for Mission Award from the Pontifical Mission Societies of the United States.